Nickick-ICRS/sumobot-2019/README.md

  - jsoncpp - The amalgamated version of jsoncpp is included in this package, so no installation is necessary.
 To use this yourself see [the github repo](https://github.com/open-source-parsers/jsoncpp).

 The layout within the package is as follows:
- - main -> directs the pwm controller based on the most recently received values by the listener
+ - sumobot_drive_node -> Contains `main()`.
+Directs the pwm controller based on the most recently received values by the listener.
-     - pwm_controller -> Controls the speed of the motors (as a %) via Pulse Width Modulation
+     - pwm_controller -> Controls the speed of the motors (as a %) via Pulse Width Modulation.
-     - listener -> Listens on a topic defined in the config file for MotorPowers messages
+     - listener -> Listens on a topic defined in the config file for MotorPowers messages.
-     - config -> Handles loading the config file (in ~/.config/sumobot/sumobot_drive)
+     - config -> Handles loading the config file (in `~/.config/sumobot/sumobot_drive/config.json`).

 ### sumobot_xbox_controller
 ##### (Python)